florimondmanca/msgpack-asgi/README.md

 That's all there is to it!
 You can now go reduce the size of your payloads. :-)

+## Limitations

+`msgpack-asgi` does not support request or response streaming.
+This is because the full request and response body content has to be loaded in memory before it can be re-encoded.

 ## How it works

 An ASGI application wrapped around `MessagePackMiddleware` will perform automatic content negotiation based on the client's capabilities.
 More precisely: